Oh-noes117/Oh-noes117/README.md

 # Projects for my Woodworking Shop (really my garage)
 ## Outfeed Table
-- Need to build a large outfeed table for my tablesaw for ripping and cutting large sheet materials
+- Need to build a large outfeed table for my table saw for ripping and cutting large sheet materials
 ## Hobby Desk
-- My brother paints minitures for gaming (40k Warhammer, DnD).
+- My brother paints miniatures for gaming (40k Warhammer, D&D).
 Want to build him a table for his birthday.
 He needs a new one